 By Shelby Imes

-As September fades into horizon, as the leaves turn their autumnal shades of orange and brown, and as the school year begins to sink in, some JMU students are preparing to tackle their next collegiate milestone: signing a lease.
+As September fades into the horizon, as the leaves turn their autumnal shades of orange and brown, and as the school year begins to sink in, some JMU students are preparing to tackle their next collegiate milestone: signing a lease.

 Thanks to Off-Campus Life, apartment-hunting novices won’t have to tread uncharted waters alone.
 On Wednesday, October 4th, students wandered in Festival Ballroom by the hundreds for Off-Campus Life’s annual Fall Housing Fair, a low-pressure event where students are free to browse different off-campus housing options.